 What is the scope of business analytics?

-Who is the father of business analytics?
+What are the 4 components of business analytics?

-What is business analysis and example?
+What is business analysis in simple words?